capnmidnight/Calla/README.md

    - Modify "DOMAIN_NAME" in `index.html` scripts to point to your Jitsi Meet server.

 ## CONTRIBUTING
 Everything.
 I only just got the basic Jitsi server running as of 4/1/2020 (this is not an April Fool's joke.
-We don't have time for childish games right now).
+We don't have time for childish games right now) and the basics of volume scaling done on 4/3/2020.

 ### Conduct
 First, please read the [Conduct Policy](CONDUCT.md).